Contributed By Shearman & Sterling LLP

 Finally, the US stock exchanges on which a public company’s shares are traded enforce additional regulations affecting proxy solicitations, including with respect to disclosure requirements, timing and the ability of brokers or other nominees to vote on behalf of the beneficial holders (ie, retail investors) for whom they hold shares.
 For example, the New York Stock Exchange and the Nasdaq Stock Market each prohibit brokers from voting on behalf of beneficial holders on non-routine matters such as M&A transactions without specific instructions on the matters from the beneficial holders.

 Shareholders that remain following a successful tender offer are generally squeezed-out by effecting a second-step merger.
-This will be a short-form merger (if available), or a long-form merger where the required shareholder approval is assured because of the number of shares held by the buyer following the tender offer.
-As discussed in 6.5 Minimum Acceptance Conditions, above, amendments to Delaware’s corporate law in 2013 and 2014 have eliminated the need to hold a shareholder meeting and vote to approve the second-step merger in situations where the buyer has acquired enough shares in the tender offer to approve the merger, but not the 90% required to enable it to effect the merger under the short-form merger statute.
+This will be a short-form merger (if available), or a long-form merger where the required shareholder approval is assured because of the number of shares held by the buyer following the tender offer; see 6.5 Minimum Acceptance Conditions.

 In the context of a negotiated transaction, a bid would not generally be made public until a definitive agreement has been reached between the bidder and the target.
-At that time, the transaction would be jointly announced by the parties (as well as reported on a Form 8-K filed with the SEC as described below).
-In the context of a hostile bid, a bid is usually made public by the bidder in a press release announcing an intention or proposal to bid for the target (this press release will sometimes also state that the bidder will soon be commencing a tender offer and filing related documentation with the SEC).
+At that time, the transaction would be jointly announced by the parties.
+In the context of a hostile bid, a bid is usually made public by the bidder in a press release announcing an intention or proposal to bid for the target.

-In both negotiated and hostile transactions, bidders or targets may (subject to any confidentiality agreement that may be in place between them) sometimes disclose that negotiations are ongoing or that offer letters have been sent or received, but this is less common.
-In addition, it is possible for news of a potential transaction to 'leak' into the public domain through the media prior to a formal public announcement of a transaction.
+In both negotiated and hostile transactions, bidders or targets may sometimes disclose that negotiations are ongoing or that offer letters have been sent or received, but this is less common.
+In addition, it is possible for news of a potential transaction to "leak" into the public domain through the media prior to a formal public announcement of a transaction.

-If the target company is publicly traded, the material terms of the transaction, including price, conditions to closing and any special terms or break-up fees, must be disclosed on a Form 8-K filed by the target company (and generally the buyer, if it is also a public company) with the SEC within four business days following execution of the transaction agreement.
-The target company (and generally the buyer, if it is also a public company) is also required to disclose the transaction agreement by filing it either with the Form 8-K or with its next quarterly report filed with the SEC on Form 10-Q (or, if earlier, its next annual report filed on Form 10-K).
+If the target company is publicly traded, the material terms of the transaction, including price, conditions to closing and any special terms or break-up fees, must be disclosed on a Form 8-K filed by the target company (and generally the buyer, if it is also a public company) with the SEC within four business days following execution of the transaction agreement, typically attaching a copy of the transaction agreement; see 7.4 Transaction Documents.

 Depending on the structure of the transaction, shareholders would then receive either a proxy statement from the target or a tender offer document from the bidder and a recommendation regarding the transaction from the board of the target, all of which would be filed with the SEC.
 The substantive disclosure required for business combinations is, subject to some nuance, broadly similar regardless of structure and would include previous dealings between the target and the bidder, a summary of the material terms of the transaction and certain financial information.
 Detailed disclosure regarding any fairness opinion rendered by the target’s financial adviser to the target board must also be included.